 If you are a student and believe the MNCD was violated, you should contact the student conduct office on your campus.
 You may reach out to the person in the conduct office who met with you about the MNCD.
 If you’re an employee, you may contact your supervisor or your human resources consultant to report that you believe the MNCD was violated.
 If you believe the MNCD was violated and report it either to a student conduct office or your supervisor/HR consultant, know that the University may need to respond to or investigate the reported violation depending on its severity, even if you do not want an investigation to occur.

-Federal law requires the UW implement these MNCDs when they’re requested, reviewed for appropriateness, and issued.
+Federal law requires the UW to implement MNCDs when they are requested, reviewed for appropriateness, and issued.
 Accordingly, as a UW employee, you must take any available actions to ensure they’re followed.
 These MNCDs do not prevent the two parties from being in the same room at the same time; they prevent communication between the two parties.
-Accordingly, do not ask the two parties to a MNCD to speak with one another or work directly with one another.
-If you do not believe it is possible to take actions to prevent the two parties from communicating, contact the Office of the Title IX Coordinator at firstname.lastname@example.org.
+Accordingly, do not ask the two parties to an MNCD to speak with one another or work directly with one another.
+If you do not believe it is possible to take action to prevent the two parties from communicating, contact the Office of the Title IX Coordinator at email@example.com.